How To Add Drop Caps To A Book Or Ebook The Easy Way

 However, for those with technical skills, you can refer to this Calibre guide to editing ebooks.

-The downside in ebooks
+The downside of ebooks

 While it’s relatively easy, styling your ebook chapters with a drop cap can cause problems.